Smart City Logistics solutions with micro-hubs and micro-fulfillment logistics centers – Image: Xpert.Digital / metamorworks|Shutterstock.com

 Micro-fulfillment logistics refers to an innovative method of order fulfillment and delivery of goods in e-commerce that uses small, localized storage and processing units.
 The goal of the micro-fulfillment approach is to enable quick and efficient fulfillment of online orders, especially in urban areas where space is limited.

-In the traditional e-commerce model, storage and picking of goods often occurs in large central distribution centers, often located outside urban areas.
-The goods are then delivered to customers in larger quantities.
+In the traditional e-commerce model, goods are often stored and picked in large, central distribution centers, frequently located outside of urban areas.
+The goods are then shipped to customers in larger quantities.
 This approach can lead to longer delivery times and higher transportation costs.

 In contrast, micro-fulfillment logistics brings the warehouse closer to the customer.
-Smaller storage or processing units are set up in urban areas to enable faster and more efficient order processing.
-These units can be placed, for example, in city centers, shopping centers or even in stores themselves.
+Smaller storage or processing units are set up in urban areas to enable faster and more efficient order fulfillment.
+These units can be located, for example, in city centers, shopping malls, or even within the stores themselves.

-By using automation technologies such as automated storage systems, robots and sorting machines, the storage processes in the micro-fulfillment units can be optimized.
-Order picking and packaging are carried out more efficiently and with shorter lead times.
-This allows for faster processing of online orders and faster delivery to customers.
+The use of automation technologies such as automated storage systems, robots, and sorting machines optimizes warehouse processes in micro-fulfillment units.
+Order picking and packing become more efficient and faster, with shorter lead times.
+This enables faster processing of online orders and quicker delivery to customers.

 1. Faster delivery times

-By keeping storage and processing units close to customers, orders can be processed and delivered more quickly.
+The proximity of the storage and processing units to the customers allows orders to be processed and delivered more quickly.

 2. Space saving